 These activities allow people to familiarize themselves with one another, which is crucial in virtual meetings lacking the social aspect naturally present in face-to-face encounters.

 Why should people use ice breakers for virtual meetings?

 When people work in an office, socializing comes naturally whether in meetings or during lunch breaks.
 It's a lot easier to engage in team-building activities when you communicate with others in person.

 If you're working remotely, you'll be more focused on getting your job done neglecting the team-building or socializing aspect.
 While this may seem better for task completion, it takes a toll on team interactions and ultimately affects work efficiency.

-Using ice breakers for virtual meetings drastically enhances communication between people working on the same project, not to mention that it inspires creativity and motivation due to team collaboration.
+Using ice breakers for virtual meetings drastically enhances communication between people working on the same project, not to mention that it inspires creativity and motivation and enhance productivity.